Luzkan/smells/content/smells/hidden-dependencies.md

 ## Hidden Dependencies

-Hidden Dependency is a situation where, inside a class, methods are silently resolving dependencies, hiding that behavior from the caller. _Hidden Dependencies_ can cause a runtime exception in the case where a caller has not set up the appropriate environment beforehand, which, by itself, is yet another code smell: [Required Teardown/Setup Code](./required-setup-or-teardown-code.md).
+Hidden Dependency is a situation where, inside a class, methods are silently resolving dependencies, hiding that behavior from the caller. _Hidden Dependencies_ can cause a runtime exception when a caller has not set up the appropriate environment beforehand, which, by itself, is yet another code smell: [Required Teardown/Setup Code](./required-setup-or-teardown-code.md).

 ### Causation

-Objects (which are not stateless) that require a constructor have an empty constructor - the essence of these objects should be passed on creation, and even better if they are made immutable to avoid [Mutable Data](./mutable-data.md) Code Smell.
+Objects (which are not stateless) that require a constructor have an empty constructor - the essence of these objects should be passed on to creation, and even better if they are made immutable to avoid [Mutable Data](./mutable-data.md) Code Smell.

 ### Problems